Worry occurs in your mind and can be a helpful process to solve a problem or motivate you to do what you need to do.

 Worry is a process of thoughts that occurs in your mind.
-The content of the thoughts relates to expecting possible adverse outcomes that may or may not happen in the future.
+The content of the thoughts relates to possible negative outcomes that may or may not happen in the future.

 Everyday things that people worry about include money (or lack of), their health, and the future, and the one thing all these worries have in common is an unknown outcome.

-For people who have difficulty with worry, a second commonality is having difficulty tolerating the uncertainty that arises from not knowing for sure what the result will be.
+For people who have difficulty with worry, a second commonality is having difficulty tolerating the uncertainty that arises from not knowing for sure what will happen in the future.

 The pattern of worry

 - You cannot know the outcome at this present time.